AlexsLemonade/training-modules/RNA-seq/setup/README.md

 - `config-GC.yaml` for the gastric cancer data files used in the majority of the notebooks.
 - `config-NB.yaml` for the neuroblastoma cell line data used in the guided exercise and beyond.
 - `config-leukemia.yaml` for the mouse AML model used in the exercise notebooks
+- `config-medulloblastoma.yaml` for the mouse AML model used in the exercise notebooks
 - `config-zebrafish.yaml` for the zebrafish data used by the tximeta "other species" example.

-The full setup requires running the workflow twice, once with each config file, which can be done with the `setup.sh` script.
+The full setup requires running the workflow multiple times, once with each config file, which can be done with the `setup.sh` script, though most of the time we will probably run the workflow one module at a time.

 The files are saved by default to `/shared/data/training-modules/RNA-seq`, though this can be modified by adjusting the `base_dir` setting in the config files.
 As the raw fastq data is not used in any notebooks, those files are set as `temp` and deleted by default after processing with `salmon` and `fastqc`.
 To keep those files, `snakemake` should be run with the `--notemp` flag, as is done for the gastric cancer workflow in `setup.sh`.